 Measurement invariance across gender.
-A model testing the configural invariance across male and female students yielded fit statistics that suggested adequate model fit (see Table II.27).
-The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 250.56 ($\Delta df = 12$), p < .001, $\Delta \text{CFI} < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 205.46 ($\Delta df = 3$), p < .001, $\Delta \text{CFI} < .01$.
-The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 364.44 ($\Delta df = 12$), p < .001, $\Delta \text{CFI} < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across gender: Satorra-Bentler scaled chi-square difference test = 4.68 ($\Delta df = 3$), p = ns, $\Delta \text{CFI} < .01$.
+A model testing the configural invariance across male and female students yielded fit statistics that suggested adequate model fit (see Table II.29).
+The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 250.56 ( $\Delta df$ = 12), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across gender: Satorra-Bentler scaled chi-square difference test = 205.46 ( $\Delta df$ = 3), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loadings (Model 3) indicated that there was invariance of invariance of first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 364.44 ( $\Delta df$ = 12), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of intercepts of measured variables across gender: Satorra-Bentler scaled chi-square difference test = 364.44 ( $\Delta df$ = 12), p < .001, $\Delta CFI < .01$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across gender: Satorra-Bentler scaled chi-square difference test = 4.68 ( $\Delta df$ = 3), p = ns, $\Delta CFI < .01$ .